MicroEJ/docs/Tutorials/How to create your own MicroEJ platform.rst

 A MicroEJ Architecture is a software package that includes the MicroEJ Runtime port to a specific target Instruction Set Architecture (ISA) and C compiler.
 It contains a set of libraries, tools and C header files.
 The MicroEJ Architectures are provided by MicroEJ SDK.

-A MicroEJ platform reference implementation (RI) is a MicroEJ port for a custom board.
+A MicroEJ demo platform is a MicroEJ port for a custom board.
 It contains the MicroEJ configuration and the BSP (C source files).
-The MicroEJ platform RI can be found on https://developer.microej.com.
+The MicroEJ demo platform can be found on https://developer.microej.com.

 We recommend reading the :ref:`section.firmware` section to get an overview of the firmware build flow.

 The following document assumes the reader is familiar with the :ref:`platform-developer-guide`.

-Each platform reference implementation is specific to:
+Each demo platform is specific to:

 * a MicroEJ Architecture (MCU ISA and C compiler)
 * an optional RTOS (e.g. FreeRTOS - note: the MicroEJ OS can run bare metal)